 Buckwheat can improve your heart health, fill your body with antioxidants and is packed with protein.
 Even if you’re not gluten-free, buckwheat is definitely an amazing food to have in your cupboard.

-Much like buckwheat and cornstarch, flax meal is a wonderful addition to your cooking.
+Much like buckwheat and cornstarch, flax meal can be a wonderful addition to your everyday cooking.
 It looks and feels like a grain, helps add more fiber to your diet, and can even be used as a breading on your favorite meats and vegetables.

 Flaxmeal offers great nutritional benefits including being packed with omega-3 fatty acids that are considered “healthy fats”.
 Flaxmeal also has antioxidant properties which can help to lower your chances of getting cancer.